StaySafeGeneva/StaySafeGeneva.github.io/pages/Gilcompa.md

 * The **traffic jam's collision accidents** and again, the **drifting accidents** are the ones with more severe consequenses.
 * Tha amount of **accidents involving pedestrian** with severe consequences is considerable.

-> ### From the point of view of the consequences, the accidents involving pedestrians is also relevant
+> ### From the conequences point of view, accidents involving pedestrians is also relevant

 ## Who